linjinyi123/ljy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to Jinyi Lin's Portfolio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Hello!
+I'm Jinyi Lin, a graduate of Imperial College London with a Bachelor’s degree in Mathematics and currently pursuing a Master’s in Mathematics and Finance.
+Over the years, I have consistently ranked among the top 10% of the faculty, achieving a place on the Dean's List for three consecutive years.
+With a passion for quantitative finance and extensive experience in investment research, I am eager to apply my skills in dynamic and innovative environments.

 About Me
 ======
-My name is Jinyi Lin, I have completed my Bachelor's degree in Mathematics at Imperial College London, where I was on the Dean's List for three consecutive years.
-I am currently pursuing a Master’s degree in Mathematics and Finance at the same institution.
+I’m passionate about leveraging mathematical models to solve real-world financial problems.
+I have hands-on experience in quantitative research, investment analysis, and financial modeling through various internships in China and the UK.
+I enjoy working in fast-paced environments where I can use data-driven insights to make informed decisions."

 Academic and Professional Interest
 ======